CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 ### Ronin Cunningham - m0c2b
 - Responsible for the development, infrastructure, architecture, and debugging all of the central components of the frontend
-- Created the components for the entire flow (Landing Page, Dashboard, Account, Destination, Activity Page, etc.) and the routing for them
+- Created the components for the entire flow (Landing Page, Dashboard, Account, Destination, Activity Page, etc.) and their routing
 - Built the core Redux infrastructure to store the logged-in userObject in the Redux store.
 Added thunks for asynchronous functions
 - Designed the global styling for all components with Material UI
 - Built the central form components all throughout the app along with the data structures used to dispatch user data to the backend